 How To Make Pork Carnitas

-First, make the mojo sauce.
-Combine garlic, orange and lime juice and zest, oil, cilantro, oregano, cumin, salt, and red pepper flakes in a food processor.
+- Make the mojo sauce: combine garlic, orange and lime juice and zest, oil, cilantro, oregano, cumin, salt, and red pepper flakes in a food processor.
 Pulse until well blended.

-Serve the pork on tortillas with chosen toppings.
-You can also serve the pork carnitas on a salad or in quesadillas or burritos.
+Serve the crispy, juicy pork on your favorite tortillas with chosen toppings.
+You can also serve it on a salad, or in quesadillas or burritos.